Travel and Safety Issues in Vietnam

 Crime

-While walking around the city, leave your passport in the hostel’s safety box and only carry a copy with you.
-Keep an eye on your valuables; store traveler's checks and money in your hotel safe or, if you must bring them with you, keep cash and important documents safe in a money belt and such.
+While exploring the city, it is advisable to store your passport in the safety box at your accommodation and carry only a photocopy.
+Keep a keen eye on your valuables; store cash, traveler's checks, and other important documents securely, either in your hotel safe or in a money belt if you need to carry them with you.

 Nightclubs